-Typhoon Lagoon is home to the six foot wave pool which is a big feature to the park.
+Attractions at Typhoon Lagoon include the six foot wave pool which is a big feature to the park.
 Every 90 seconds, six foot waves appear which are powerful if you are in shallow water, and gentler if you are in the deeper area.
 This was Hubby’s favourite place in Typhoon Lagoon and I think he would have stayed in it all day if he could.

-The rides at Typhoon Lagoon are on a similar scale to Blizzard Beach in the sense some are single riders, some on mats, others in tubes etc. There is also a toddler area at the front of the park which I thought was a little better laid out than it was at Blizzard Beach.
+Other Typhoon Lagoon slides are on a similar scale to Blizzard Beach in the sense some are single riders, some on mats, others in tubes etc. There is also a toddler area at the front of the park which I thought was a little better laid out than it was at Blizzard Beach.

 There is also a surface air snorkelling experience that children over five can participate in with adults if you wish.
 All the snorkels and equipment are provided.